TestProjects-Sigma/music_indexer/README.md

 - **Dark Theme**: A modern dark interface for comfortable use in low-light environments
 - **Light Theme**: A clean, bright interface for high-visibility usage
 - **System Default**: Uses your operating system's native look and feel
-- **Persistent Settings**: Your theme preference is saved between sessions
+- **Persistent Settings**: Your theme preference is saved between sessions and included in backups

 ## Enhanced Search Results
 The automatic search feature provides comprehensive visibility: